NumEconCopenhagen/projects-2024-andreas-og-magnus/dataproject/README.md

 Our project is titled **detecting housing bubbles on the danish housing market** and is about testing the real house prices in Denmark for uniteroots.

-The **results** of the project can be seen from running [Data_project.ipynb](Data_project.ipynb). and the excel file [Download Excel File](https://github.com/NumEconCopenhagen/projects-2024-andreas-og-magnus/blob/main/dataproject/Huspris%20kvartal.xlsx)
+The **results** of the project can be seen from running [Data_project.ipynb](Data_project.ipynb). and the excel file [Huspris kvartal.xlsx](https://github.com/NumEconCopenhagen/projects-2024-andreas-og-magnus/blob/main/dataproject/Huspris%20kvartal.xlsx)

 We apply the **following datasets**: